-Rebecca DiMarco (Bio-X Bioengineering Fellow 2009) is an associate in the Biomedical Engineering Practice at Exponent, in their Menlo Park office.
+Rebecca DiMarco (Bio-X Bioengineering Fellow 2009) has accepted an offer to be an associate in the Biomedical Engineering Practice at Exponent, in their Menlo Park office.

 Sheng Ding (Bio-X Bioengineering Fellow 2007) works for Amunix, a biotech start-up company, as a research scientist focusing on developing protein therapeutic drugs with extended half-life.